 How do you benefit?

 The entire sample preparation workflow is integrated within the VitroJet, including the plasma treatment of the sample carrier.
 Pre-clipped autogrids are processed automatically without user interference.
-Therefore, many manual transfer steps can be avoided, reducing the risk of transfer induced contamination.
+Therefore, many manual transfer steps are avoided, reducing the risk of transfer induced contamination.

 Relevant parameters in the sample preparation process can be set, adjusted, and stored.
 By giving you control on the workflow through automation, high reproducibility can be obtained.

 Thin layer deposition is controlled via a unique pin printing technology only using up to 1nL of sample.
 Adjustment of parameters, such as writing velocity and distance between pin and grid, allow for tuning of the layer thickness.
 Dew point control of the sample ensures minimal evaporation.
 With the controlled pin printing technology, there is no need for blotting anymore, reducing potential damage to either sample or carrier.